 Sustainable Food

-Saint Mary's College and its food service provider, Good Eating Company ("Good Eats"), are committed to a more sustainable, healthier and equitable agrifood system.
+Saint Mary's College and its food service provider, Good Eating Company, are committed to a more sustainable, healthier and equitable agrifood system.
 Below are some ways we are moving the needle.

 Choose to Reuse

-EAT.
-WASH.
-REPEAT.
-The Good Eats and Saint Mary's Sustainability offer dining hall patrons food to-go from Oliver Hall in a microwavable and dishwasher-safe containers, pictured below.
+Saint Mary's is proud to serve 100% of to-go meals in reusable containers.
+Oliver dining hall offers patrons food to-go in a microwavable and dishwasher-safe clamshell container.
+The program is called "Choose to Reuse" and is as simple as: EAT, WASH, REPEAT.
 After using the container, diners can simply wipe out any large food residue and return it to the Oliver Hall cashier in exchange for a clean one.
 For more information on how the program works click here.
-In the Fall of 2018, our former food service provider estimated that over 2,000 paper plates were being used and disposed of daily in the dining hall.
-The Choose to Reuse program phased out paper plates altogether, saving trees, resources and reducing our carbon footpring.
+Our former food service provider estimated that, prior to this program, over 2,000 paper plates were being used and disposed of daily in the dining hall.
+In Fall 2018, Saint Mary's Choose to Reuse program phased out paper plates altogether, saving trees, resources and reducing our carbon footprint.
+Returned containers each have the potential to displace more than 300 single-use containers in their lifetime.
 Ask your cashier in Oliver Hall for more information about these reusable clamshell containers.

 Food Recovery Program